 The COE is a statement of our work and support of the Global Compact initiative, towards our stakeholders.
 In this document you can read about our education and applied research in areas related to the initiative, and dissemination of the ten principles.

 CIMA members and students are required to comply with the CIMA code of ethics and to adopt its five fundamental principles to their working lives.
 Providing helplines and resources including reports and tools, we support our members and students in upholding their ethical and professional obligations.

-CIMA is committed in its business activities in the UK and internationally to prevent and prohibit corruption in all its forms, including extortion and bribery, in accordance with the tenth principle of the UNGC and the UK Bribery Act 2010.
-Read our bribery policy.
+CIMA is committed in its business activities in the UK and internationally to prevent and prohibit corruption in all its forms, including extortion and bribery, in accordance with the tenth principle of the Global Compact and the UK Bribery Act 2010.